 While it may feel kind to let people walk all over you, it’s unlikely to be good for your client.
 In the end, what might actually be more kind is to maintain the course and execute the event according to plan.
 In the heat of the moment, you might be tempted to avoid confrontation, or avoid asking for a better price, or ask for an update from a staff member or client about an important task.
 Realize that you’ve been hired to do the right thing and that often requires you to be confident and assertive in your relationships.

-There is a difference between being assertive and likeable.
+There is a difference between being assertive and likable.
 I’ll admit that I’m often too blunt and that usually comes off as challenging and rude.
-As a great event planner, you’re looking for the perfect balance of being assertive and confident and being likeable.
+As a great event planner, you’re looking for the perfect balance of being assertive and confident and being likable.
 After all, you want to win another job so you will want your clients to like you.
 You can be assertive but professional and polite.

 Most people think that being meek is a weakness.
 But what’s harder: to ignore someone or to listen to all their complaints and suggestions?
 The meek person who is willing to listen will benefit from any constructive feedback that is offered, and will become more wise as a result.
 While those who are unwilling to receive constructive feedback are unlikely to get better at what they do.